bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 samples (i.e. independence).
 I had to (manually) tune both algorithms in order to get to a point where the AC plots didn't show significant correlation.
 For MH, I had to increase the step size sufficiently.
-For HMC, I had to tune between the stepsize and number of steps to get that result.
+For HMC, I had to tune between the step size and number of steps to get that result.

 Adding another dimension, I also ran HMC and MH for a `bivariate normal distribution <https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Bivariate_case>`__